VicMisael/J8C/README.md

 A still W.I.P Chip-8 Emulator Made by a 1st semester CS student

-With some bugs, that will be fixed
+With some bugs, that will be fixed later

 Being made just for learning porpurses